Chapter 17

 Let us notice the following verses,

-2-3 Because of the miraculous signs He performed a multitude of people followed Jesus upon a mountain side.
+2-3 … Because of the miraculous signs He performed a multitude of people followed Jesus upon a mountain side.

-7 Phillip replied by telling Jesus that they did not have enough money to purchase the required amount of bread.
+7 … Phillip replied by telling Jesus that they did not have enough money to purchase the required amount of bread.

 From the Gospel according to Matthew 14:2 we discover that on this day the great multitude that Jesus fed were five thousand men, besides the women and children.

-What is the point?
-What is the message of this study?
 Actually it is beautifully summarized in,

 Matthew 6:24-34

 ""[24] "No one can serve two masters.
 Either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve both God and Money.
 [25] "Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more important than food, and the body more important than clothes?
 [26] Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?
-[27] Who of you by worrying can add a single hour to his life ?
+[27] Who of you by worrying can add a single hour to his life?
 [28] "And why do you worry about clothes?
 See how the lilies of the field grow.
 They do not labor or spin.
 [29] Yet I tell you that not even Solomon in all his splendor was dressed like one of these.
 [30] If that is how God clothes the grass of the field, which is here today and tomorrow is thrown into the fire, will he not much more clothe you, O you of little faith?
 [31] So do not worry, saying, 'What shall we eat?' or 'What shall we drink?' or 'What shall we wear?'
 [32] For the pagans run after all these things, and your heavenly Father knows that you need them.
 [33] But seek first his kingdom and his righteousness, and all these things will be given to you as well.
 [34] Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own."